sl/SnapCMD/README.md

 Installation
 ------------

-To install, simply download SnapInstall.EXE from the "Releases" page on the github repository, and run the executable.
+To install, simply download SnapInstall.EXE from the "Releases" page on the github repository, and run the executable **with administrator privileges**.
 To run Snap, simply run the shortcut that should have been placed on your desktop.

 Command Usage
 -------------